MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/security-check.md

     maxAttempts = getIntProperty("maxAttempts", properties, 1);
     attemptingStateExpirationSec = getIntProperty("attemptingStateExpirationSec", properties, 120);
     successStateExpirationSec = getIntProperty("successStateExpirationSec", properties, 3600);
-    failureStateExpirationSec = getIntProperty("failureStateExpirationSec", properties, 0);
+    blockedStateExpirationSec = getIntProperty("blockedStateExpirationSec", properties, 0);
 }
 ```
 The properties defined by `CredentialsValidationSecurityCheckConfig` are:
 - `maxAttempts`: How many attempts are allowed before reaching a *failure*.
 - `attemptingStateExpirationSec`: Interval in seconds during which the client should provide valid credentials, and attempts are counted.
 - `successStateExpirationSec`: Interval in seconds during which the successful login holds.
-- `failureStateExpirationSec`: Interval in seconds during which the client is blocked after reaching `maxAttempts`.
+- `blockedStateExpirationSec`: Interval in seconds during which the client is blocked after reaching `maxAttempts`.

-Note that the default for `failureStateExpirationSec` is set to `0`, which means if the client sends invalid credentials, it can try again "after 0 seconds".
+Note that the default for `blockedStateExpirationSec` is set to `0`, which means if the client sends invalid credentials, it can try again "after 0 seconds".
 This means that by default the "attempts" feature is disabled.

 ## Sample application